jguice/github-watch-manager/Readme.md

 ======
 Ruby commandline tool to mass watch/unwatch repositories.
 For example a team could create a text file list of important repos that should be watched within a larger github org.
 This tool could then be used to "apply" that list (unwatching repos that weren't in the list automatically).

+This tool works for both private and public repositories and essentially provides a commandline ability to manage https://github.com/watching.

 ## Usage
 ```